Full course description

 - The adolescent brain and implications for the development of social cognition.

-Students will also have become familiar with developmental research and neuroscientific methods.
+- Students will become familiar with the basics of developmental research and neuroscientific research methods.

 At least one 200-level Psychology course.
 It is recommended that the students have an interest in the development of the human brain and cognitive development.
 An interest in scientific research and methods is also recommended.